Bye-bye 2018 – Welcome 2019!

 After talking to a few blogger friends I decided to upgrade my system to blog more efficiently, so here it is:

 I upgraded to Mac.
 I was going to go iMac first but then my like for Laptops got in between.
 I bought a 13inch MacBook Pro.

 Its fast, beautiful and very practical.
-I can now get every work of mine done faster as my older Windows laptop was quite slow.
-Mainly due to a missing SSD and old processor.
-Mac is more stable than Windows because the Apple handles both hardware and software on its own making it the configuration highly stable and keeps it more compatible with future updates too.
+I can now get every work of mine done faster.
+Mac is more stable than Windows because the Apple handles both hardware and software on its own making the configuration highly stable and keeps it more compatible with future updates too.

 I would recommend you to get a Mac if you want to shift to professional blogging, it will be an ideal investment you will appreciate later.

 I also upgraded my blog plugins, here’s everything that has been changed: